New York Court Records

 How Do I Obtain Inmate Records In New York?

 The New York State Department of Corrections and Community Supervision (DOCCS) maintains records of inmates incarcerated at the state prisons.
 Available records date back to the 1970s.
-While copies of these records can be searched online via the Inmate Lookup, interested persons may have to make a formal request in writing to obtain a certified inmate record from the DOCCS.
-The following information will be required to complete a request:
+While copies of these records may be obtained online via the Inmate Lookup, interested persons may have to make a formal request in writing to obtain a certified inmate record from the DOCCS.
+The following information may be required to complete a request:

 Requests may be sent to the DOCCS via the contact form on its website or by mail to: